|AT A GLANCE||PRICING||HEADLINE|

 Another nice thing about Purple beds is that they do a great job with temperature regulation.
 Hyper-Elastic Polymer is a just a naturally cooler material than foam.
 Further, the design in which the polymer is laid out helps, as well.
 It’s organized in a grid formation, which creates rows, columns and pockets for air to flow freely.

 Lastly, as long as both partners agree on the feel, we do think Purple mattresses are viable options for couples.
-We’ve already touched on edge support with the new Purple beds above, but surprisingly the beds also do a good job of deadening movement.
+We’ve already touched on edge support above, but surprisingly the beds also do a good job of deadening movement.
 You might not think so given how responsive and sort of bouncy the polymer material is, but it actually does a decent job of limiting cross-bed motion.

 If you’ve read this far, you’ve hopefully been able to point out where these two brands differ throughout the overview of each bed.
 However, if you’re still having trouble deciding, ask yourself three questions.

 First, what’s your budget?
 If it’s around $1,000, you’re left with Puffy and the Original Purple.

 Next, do you want a soft foam feel?
 If you do, Puffy is the clear winner.
 If you’re not sure, you might want to give one of the Purple beds a try.